bartekpacia/garden/posts/cirrus_ci_is_the_best.md

 > **Disclaimer**
 >
-> I'm in no way affiliated with Cirrus CI, apart from submitting a few PRs to
+> I'm in no way affiliated with [Cirrus CI], apart from submitting a few PRs to
 > their repos.
 I'm just genuinely amazed at how _good_ it is.

 ### A rant-ish intro